USF-CS631-S24/USF-CS631-S24.github.io/assignments/lab06.md

 ### Circuit 10: 8-bit Counter

-We can build and 8-bit counter using an 8-bit adder and an 8-bit register.
+We can now build and 8-bit counter using an 8-bit adder and an 8-bit register.
+Name your file `8-bit-counter.dig`.

 ![lab06-part10](lab06-part10.png)